 The Department for Levelling Up, Housing and Communities (DLUHC) has made funding available to provide support and grants for communities looking to develop Neighbourhood Plans and Neighbourhood Development orders.

-For further information about all aspects of neighbourhood planning and to apply for support, please visit the Locality Neighbourhood Planning website.
+For further information about all aspects of neighbourhood planning and to apply for government support, please visit the Locality Neighbourhood Planning website.